 WBBSE Solutions For Class 8 Geography Chapter 10 South America Topic A General Introduction And Physical Environment Of South America

-• The longest mountain range of the world, the Andes, is situated in South America.
+• The longest mountain range in the world, the Andes, is situated in South America.
 It is the second-highest mountain range after the Himalayas.

-• The Amazon, the longest river of South America is the largest river of the world in terms of the volume of water discharged.
-It is the second-longest river of the world.
+• The Amazon, the longest river in South America is the largest river in the world in terms of the volume of water discharged.
+It is the second-longest river in the world.

-• Angel Falls (979 m) of Venezuela is the highest waterfall of the world.
+• Angel Falls (979 m) in Venezuela is the highest waterfall in the world.

-• The highest navigable lake of the world, the Titicaca, is located in the Andes mountains of South America. the Andes
+• The highest navigable lake in the world, the Titicaca, is located in the Andes mountains of South America. the Andes

 • South America ranks fourth among the continents in terms of area and this continent is 5.5 times larger than India in terms of area.